cisco/elsy/docs/configuringlcrepo.md

 * `docker_registry`: address of docker registry to publish to.
 * `docker_registries`: takes a yaml sequence containing multiple registries to publish to.
 Use either `docker_registry` or `docker_registries`, not both.
+* `build_logs_dir`: If populated, elsy will dump ALL docker-compose service logs into this directory, directory must be relative to the repo root.

 Some configuration options may also be specified as command line arguments.
 If a command line argument is present, it will take precedence and override any